ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     Installation for production is only supported on Linux.

-    To install eZ Platform for development on Mac OS or Windows, see [a cookbook recipe on installing on those systems](../cookbook/installing-on-mac-os-and-windows.md).
+    To install eZ Platform for development on macOS or Windows, see [a cookbook recipe on installing on those systems](../cookbook/installing-on-mac-os-and-windows.md).

 ## Prepare work environment